ChamoChiran/rice_price_collector/docs/docs/index.md

-# cbsl_rice_price_collector documentation!
+# Welcome to CBSL Rice Price Collector

+This documentation site provides information about the rice price collection project, including modules, usage, and setup instructions.

-## Description
+## Modules

-this will collect rice prices from CBSL web
+- [PDF Downloader](pdf_downloader.md): Downloads daily rice price reports from CBSL.

-## Commands
+## Getting Started

-The Makefile contains the central entry points for common tasks related to this project.
+Refer to the [README](../README.md) for project structure and setup.

+---

+For more details, explore the documentation pages.